dragonfly-science/dragonfly-website/content/publications/abraham_overlap_2014.md

 decreased, while overlap with bluenose bottom-longline fisheries (which are mainly on the shelf break) increased.
 When compared with observed captures, there appeared to be low overlap on the East Coast North Island, south of East Cape.
-There were no seabird abundance observations made by fisheries observers on bottom-longline vesselsin this area.
-Both models(the lat-long model and the habitat model) gave similar overlaps for the main fisheries in the region.
+There were no seabird abundance observations made by fisheries observers on bottom-longline vessels in this area.
+Both models (the lat-long model and the habitat model) gave similar overlaps for the main fisheries in the region.

 Although there were limitations with the source data sets, the boosted regression tree models provided